akatsuk10/chronix/README.md

 # Chronix - Decentralized Betting Platform

 A comprehensive decentralized betting platform built with Next.js, Node.js, and Solidity smart contracts.
-Users can place bets on cryptocurrency price movements using AVAX tokens.
+Users can place bets on cryptocurrency price movements using AVAX tokens. **Chainlink** is used for secure price feeds, randomness, and data streams throughout the stack.

 ## 🏗️ Architecture